Biological Modeling Specialty Section Best Trainee Abstract Award

 About this funder:

 Founded in 1961, the Society of Toxicology (SOT) is a professional and scholarly organization of scientists from academic institutions, government, and industry representing the great variety of scientists who practice toxicology in the US and abroad.
 The Society’s mission is to create a safer and healthier world by advancing the science and increasing the impact of toxicology.

 - Serving the needs of the scientific discipline and our members to enhance human, animal, and environmental health

 - Diversity of representation in all activities of the Society

 SOT is committed to diversity and inclusiveness in all of its activities.
 We assert that diversity and inclusiveness include many factors, such as gender, race/ethnicity, employment sector, nationality, geographic location, physical ability, and scientific expertise and perspective.
 Embracing diversity and optimizing inclusion maximizes the range of creativity and innovation in our Society and our science.

 The Biological Modeling Specialty Section (BMSS) will present the BMSS Best Trainee Abstract Award to the lead author of the best biologically-based computational modeling abstract at the BMSS Business Meeting and Reception during the SOT Annual Meeting.
 An achievement plaque will be presented to the lead author of the winning abstract.

 Any student or postdoctoral abstract submitted to SOT for the annual meeting which indicates a biologically-based computational modeling focus or impact is eligible for this award.
-After acceptance of the abstract by the SOT Program Committee, please send a copy of the abstract to the contacts below (BMSS officers).

 You can learn more about this opportunity by visiting the funder's website.